gbbofh/BFBInfo/README.md

 I used to love this game.
 That's pretty much the only reason.

+## Known Issues

+No known issues at the moment -- valgrind shows no memory leaks, and no read/write errors are reported.

 ## Usage

 Right now, this application is confirmed to only run on Linux systems -- however